Key and Message Semantic-Security over State-Dependent Channels: Previous Results as Special Cases

-As stated in the following proposition, $R_\mathsf{PER}(\lambda,\epsilon,\sigma)$ is strictly below capacity.
+As stated in the following proposition, $R^{\mathsf{SM}}_\mathsf{PER}(\lambda,\epsilon,\sigma)$ is strictly below capacity.

-\begin{proposition} There exist $\lambda,\epsilon,\sigma\in(0,0.5)$ such that $R_\mathsf{A}(\lambda,\epsilon,\sigma)>R_\mathsf{PER}(\lambda,\epsilon,\sigma)$. \end{proposition}
+\begin{proposition} There exist $\lambda,\epsilon,\sigma\in(0,0.5)$ such that $R^{\mathsf{SM}}_\mathsf{PER}(\lambda,\epsilon,\sigma)<C^{\mathsf{SM}}(\lambda,\epsilon,\sigma)$. \end{proposition}

-Proposition \ref{PROP:strict_improv_prbk} is proven in Appendix \ref{APPEN:proof_example_prbkrn}.
-The proof relies on the observation that for $R_\mathsf{PER}(\lambda,\epsilon,\sigma)$, a full utilization of the key $L$ implies that $R_M$ is upper bounded by the capacity of the considered channel with \emph{causal} CSI.
+Proposition~\ref{PROP:strict_improv_prbk} is proven in Appendix~\ref{APPEN:proof_example_prbkrn}.
+The proof relies on the observation that for $R^{\mathsf{SM}}_\mathsf{PER}(\lambda,\epsilon,\sigma)$, a full utilization of the key $L$ implies that $R_M$ is upper bounded by the capacity of the considered channel with \emph{causal} CSI.
 In turn, this capacity is further upper bounded by the capacity of the MSAF with causal CSI.
-Choosing the parameters $\lambda,\epsilon,\sigma$ so that the secrecy-capacity of the channel is strictly above the causal MSAF capacity, the superiority of our scheme compared to \cite[Theorem 1]{Prabhakaran_SKSM2012} is established.
+Choosing the parameters $\lambda,\epsilon,\sigma$ so that the SM capacity of the setup is strictly above the causal MSAF capacity, the superiority of our scheme compared to~\cite[Theorem 1]{Prabhakaran_SKSM2012} is established.

-\begin{remark} This example actually demonstrates that \cite[Theorem 1]{Goldfeld_SDWTC2016} (which is a special case of Theorem \ref{TM:SDWTC_lower_bound}, when \(R_K=0\)) achieves strictly higher SM rates than \cite[Theorem 1]{Prabhakaran_SKSM2012}. \end{remark}
+\begin{remark} This example actually demonstrates that~\cite[Theorem 1]{Goldfeld_SDWTC2016} (which is a special case of Theorem~\ref{TM:SDWTC_lower_bound}, when \(R_K=0\)) achieves strictly higher SM rates than~\cite[Theorem 1]{Prabhakaran_SKSM2012}. \end{remark}